 \begin{definition}[Stable Distribution] A random variable $X$ follows a Stable Distribution with parameters $\alpha \in (0, 2]$, $\beta \in [-1, 1]$, $\gamma > 0$, and $\delta \in \mathbb{R}$, denoted as $X \sim \mathbf{S}(\alpha, \beta, \gamma, \delta)$, if its characteristic function is given by:

 \end{definition}

 The formulations above represent one of the parameterizations of the characteristic function used to define stable distributions.
 The parameter $\alpha$, known as the stability parameter, controls the tail heaviness, with smaller values of $\alpha$ corresponding to heavier tails.
 The parameter $\beta$ is the skewness parameter, where $\beta = 0$ corresponds to a symmetric distribution.
-In this case, The normal and Cauchy distributions arise when $\alpha = 2$ and $\alpha = 1$, respectively, whereas the skewed L\'evy distribution corresponds to $\beta = 1$ and $\alpha = 0.5$.
+In this case, the normal and Cauchy distributions arise when $\alpha = 2$ and $\alpha = 1$, respectively, whereas the skewed L\'evy distribution corresponds to $\beta = 1$ and $\alpha = 0.5$.
 The scale parameter $\gamma$ determines the spread of the distribution, and the location parameter $\delta$ shifts the distribution along the real axis.

-The most important property of stable distributions is their generalization of closure under summation, as the sum of independent stable-distributed random variables remains stable.
-A detailed illustration of this property is provided in Appendix~\ref{sec:Property}.
+The most important property of stable distributions is their generalization of closure under summation, as the sum of independent stable-distributed random variables remains stable (detailed in Appendix~\ref{sec:Property}).
 In our method, we utilize the closure property in a specific case, as shown below.

 \begin{proposition} Let $X_1, X_2, \dots, X_J$ be independent and identically distributed (i.i.d.) random variables following a stable distribution: